EliasMo/ADBulkUserCreation/README.md

 ## Overview

-This project involves creating a virtual enviroment with Windows Server 2022 and Windows 11, Setting up Active Directory and using Powershell scripts to automate the creation of multiple users.
+This project involves creating a virtual environment with Windows Server 2022 and Windows 11, setting up Active Directory and using PowerShell scripts to automate the creation of multiple users.

 ## Prerequisites